 Wi-Fi coming to Qantas A330s, A350s, A380s, and 787s

-As noted by Executive Traveller, Qantas intends to introduce fast and free Wi-Fi throughout its long haul fleet.
-That means that it’s not just that A350s will feature this, but we can also expect Wi-Fi to be available throughout the rest of the carrier’s international fleet, including on A330s, A380s, and 787s.
+Qantas intends to introduce fast and free Wi-Fi throughout its long haul fleet.
+That’s right, we can expect Wi-Fi to eventually be installed on all Airbus A330s, Airbus A380s, Boeing 787s, and upcoming Airbus A350s.

-Qantas will be partnering with Viasat on this new Wi-Fi offering, and the airline will be relying on the new Viasat-3 network for coverage in much of the South Pacific.
+Qantas will be partnering with Viasat on this new Wi-Fi offering.
 We can look forward to great speeds here, as Viasat is the same Wi-Fi provider you’ll find on American, Delta, JetBlue, etc.

 Qantas is going from one extreme to the other here when it comes to Wi-Fi.
-Currently none of Qantas’ wide body jets feature Wi-Fi, while eventually we’ll see fast and free Wi-Fi on all of these planes.
+Currently none of Qantas’ international wide body jets feature Wi-Fi (only some domestic A330s), while eventually we’ll see fast and free Wi-Fi on all of these planes.